|

 the com putation of r involves

-relatively uncertain measure of profi- tability.
-If the following
+uncertain measure of profi- tability.
+If the following definitions are now

 dp dc dI